arpan9236/Arpan_Das_github/README.md

 My vision is to understand the numerical methods, apply in quantum mechanical and solid state physics problems and write all the codes in python.
 I have started working on it and some problems with Schrodinger equaion in 1D are uploaded till now.
 Many more to come.
 Finally, I will apply all the methods and write the codes of density functional theory (DFT) using python.

-As I am trained have more than 6 years of experience in materials modelling and computer simulations of materials, and now I am learning data science and machine learning, my bigger aim is to apply machine learning, data science and artificial intelligence in materials simulations for rational design of nanomaterials for selective properties.
+As I am trained and have more than 6 years of experience in materials modelling and computer simulations of materials, and now I am learning data science and machine learning, my bigger aim is to apply machine learning, data science and artificial intelligence in materials simulations for rational design of nanomaterials for selective properties.